Skiing and Snowboarding in Iceland: The Best Spots and Tips

 Because of Iceland’s position midway between Europe and North America, heli-skiing here makes for the perfect weekend getaway.

-Skiing and Snowboarding Equipment
+Skiing and Snowboarding Equipment in Iceland

-Equipment is available and easy to rent at most of Iceland's major resorts, whether you're a skier or snowboarder.
+Skiing and snowboarding in Iceland with friends enjoying a winter adventure on snowy mountain slopes.Equipment is available and easy to rent at most of Iceland's major resorts, whether you're a skier or snowboarder.
 It is highly recommended that you have a basic awareness of the kit used on the mountainside.

 As we’re talking winter sports here, thermal layers are crucial.
-A base layer of wool or synthetic, worn under a wind- and waterproof soft-shell ski jacket should suffice.
+A base layer of wool or synthetic, worn under a wind- and waterproof soft-shell ski jacket, should suffice.

-Consider a backpack (66-88 pounds or 30-40 liters), thermos, and lip cream (the conditions can be scathing!).
+Consider a backpack (66-88 pounds or 30-40 liters), a thermos, and lip cream (the conditions can be scathing!).
 Hats, gloves, sunglasses, and waterproof trousers should all go without saying.

 If you're bringing your equipment into the country, we advise you to keep your ski boots in your carry-on luggage.
 If you’re planning to traverse the backcountry without local guides, you'll want to get an avalanche transceiver, probe, and shovel.